esu75/PostgresDB_SQLAlchemy/README.md

 1. Close your session.

-## Part 2: Design Your Climate App
+## Part 2: Design Your Climate Flask App

 Now that you’ve completed your initial analysis, you’ll design a Flask API based on the queries that you just developed.
 To do so, use Flask to create your routes as follows:
 1. Start at the homepage.